NodeGraph

 maxHeight (optional) | string | 30 | Max height to set the nodegraph in your document |

-search (optional) | boolean | true | Show or hide the search bar in the nodegraph (Added in v2.50.3) |
+search (optional) | boolean | true | Show or hide the search bar.
+Accepts true/false or "true"/"false". |

-legend (optional) | boolean | true | Show or hide the legend in the nodegraph (Added in v2.50.3) |
+legend (optional) | boolean | true | Show or hide the legend.
+Accepts true/false or "true"/"false". |

-mode (optional) | string ("simple" or "full") | "simple" | simple will render the nodegraph in a simplfied view not rendering descriptions.
-Full will render the nodegraph in a full view, rendering descriptions and other information (Added in v2.50.3) |
+mode (optional) | string ("simple" or "full") | "simple" | simple renders a simplified view without descriptions. full renders descriptions and other information. |

 Interactive controls